protojour/domain-engine/docs/src/rel.md

 ## Sequences

-Both the subject and the object of a relationship may have multiple members, expressed as sequences.
+Both the subject and the object of a relationship may have multiple members, expressed as _sequences_.

 ### Sets